 A small business story, rooted in family

-NextMe’s origins began when brothers and co-founders James and John Yi experienced a long wait for a table at their local IHOP.
+NextMe’s origins began when brothers and co-founders James and John Yi experienced a long wait for a table at a local brunch spot.
 While the pain point of waiting as a customer was clear, the Yi brothers were determined to help service based businesses including restaurants significantly improve their customer experience during dreaded wait times…

 A mother’s advice